Cyber-Domain-Ontology/CDO-Utility-Local-UUID/README.md

 This project follows [SEMVER 2.0.0](https://semver.org/) where versions are declared.

+## Dependencies

+This repository's primary module was originally part of the [`case-utils`](https://github.com/casework/CASE-Utilities-Python) package.
+It was separated to provide a package with no runtime dependencies outside of the Python standard library.

 ## Make targets

 Some `make` targets are defined for this repository:
-* `all` - Installs `pre-commit` for this cloned repository instance.
-* `check` - Run unit tests.  *NOTE*: The tests entail an installation of this project's source tree, including prerequisites downloaded from PyPI.
+* `check` - Run unit tests.
-* `clean` - Remove test build files.
+* `clean` - Remove test build files, but not downloaded files.

 ## Licensing

 Portions of this repository contributed by NIST are governed by the [NIST Software Licensing Statement](LICENSE#nist-software-licensing-statement).

-## Disclaimer

-Participation by NIST in the creation of the documentation of mentioned software is not intended to imply a recommendation or endorsement by the National Institute of Standards and Technology, nor is it intended to imply that any specific software is necessarily the best available for the purpose.